tenxdevelop/tenxdevelop/README.md

 ﻿
 ## Hi!
-I'm Stepan and I'm a beginner Software Engeneer
+My name is Stepan and I'm a beginner Software Engeneer
 ##
 <h4>